top of page

 Enjoy the gallery!

 Visibility is at the heart of the Double Diversity Digital Art Gallery.
-The art displayed in the gallery was created as part of an oral storytelling project on the lived experiences of Black, neurodiverse college students in Austin, Texas.
+The art displayed in the gallery was created as part of an oral storytelling project on the lived experiences of Black, neurodivergent college students in Austin, Texas.
 Together, the pieces represent the participants' experiences in navigating adversity and building support networks through self-care and community.

 According to a 2017 American Psychiatric Association (APA) report, only one-third of Black individuals who could benefit from mental health care received it, and those who sought mental health care were less likely to be offered medication, therapy, or psychotherapy compared to the general population.
 The number of Black individuals seeking care may be so low in part due to financial obstacles.
 In 2019, the United States Census Bureau found that nearly 19% of Black people lived below the poverty line, while the Kaiser Family Foundation states that 11.4% of Black individuals lack access to insurance and health care.
-Black, neurodiverse individuals may also have to seek care from professionals who do not understand their identity or who hold racial biases.
+Black, neurodivergent individuals may also have to seek care from professionals who do not understand their identity or who hold racial biases.
 The APA reported that only 3% of the U.S. psychology workforce identified as Black in 2019, fewer than the number of Black mental health professionals in previous years.

 bottom of page